-Participants: Jean Bézivin, Frédéric Jouault, Marcos Didonet Del Fabro, Hugo Brunelière, Brahim Khalil Loukil.
+Participants: Jean Bézivin, Frédéric Jouault, Hugo Brunelière, Guillaume Doux, Mathias Kleiner, Kelly Garcés.

-The AMMA platform components are made available on Eclipse.org by AtlanMod, which is involved in the Eclipse community as follows:
+The AmmA platform components are made available on Eclipse.org by AtlanMod, which is involved in the Eclipse community as follows:

 - Jean Bézivin is project lead of the GMT project. - Frédéric Jouault is project lead of the M2M (Model-to-Model transformation) and TMF (Textual Modeling Framework) projects as well as component lead on M2M/ATL, and TMF/TCS.
-He is also committer on GMT/AM3, and GMT/AMW. - Marcos Didonet Del Fabro is component lead of GMT/AMW. - Hugo Brunelière is component lead of GMT/AM3, and GMT/MoDisco. - Mikaël Barbero is committer on M2M/ATL, and GMT/AM3. - Brahim Khalil Loukil is committer on GMT/AM3.
+He is also committer on GMT/AM3, and GMT/AMW. - Hugo Brunelière is component lead of GMT/AM3, and GMT/MoDisco. - Guillaume Doux is committer on GMT/AM3. - Mathias Kleiner is an M2M/ATL contributor. - Kelly Garcés is an M2M/ATL contributor.